 The prices quoted on the web site are generally correct prices, and include my

-occassionaly a Greek owner will raise the price without informing the web site.
+occasionally a Greek owner will raise the price without informing the web site.

-Brians Greek Property cannot be held responsible for this, does not like the practice,
+Brian's Greek Property cannot be held responsible for this, does not like the practice,

 but has no control over their decision making process.
-It does not happen often, but as
+It does not happen often,